orbeon/orbeon-forms-doc/FAQ-:-Orbeon-Forms-Resources-and-Support.md

 You can provide two types of test cases:

 - __An XHTML+XForms__ file that runs in Form Runner or in the XForms sandbox - This is the preferred way of submitting a test case.
 Most problems with XForms can be shown in one single XHTML+XForms file.
 If you need the XForms to call a service with an `<xf:submission>`, you can simulate this by placing an XML file that contains the response from that service on a public web site, and changing the `<xf:submission>` to point to that file.
 If you don't have a server of your own that you can use for this, a free hosting service will work.
+With Form Builder, you can open the form source with "Edit Source" and copy the form definition from the editor.
 - __An application__ - An Orbeon Forms application is stored under `resources/apps`.
 Assuming you have your application under `resources/apps/foo`, it can be accessed by going to`http://localhost:8080/ops/foo/`.
 If you can't create a test case that runs in the XForms sandbox, create a simple standalone application under directory foo, zip the content of that directory, and attach it to your email in the Orbeon Forms forum as `foo.zip`.

 In both cases:

 - Make your test case as simple as possible.
 Remember that people who will be helping you in the forum often don't have much time, and you are more likely to receive feedback that is useful if your test case only contains the minimum amount of code required to reproduce the issue.
 - Keep your post focused on a single issue.
 If there are more issues you would like to report, post them in separate threads, or post the first one and wait to get that one resolved before you post the next one in another thread.

 ## Where are the Orbeon Forms forum archives?